AntoineRR/nesmulator-core/README.md

 ## Current progress

 The CPU is emulated and a cartridge in the iNES format can be loaded into the emulator.
-For now, only cartridges using mapper 0 can be read.
+For now, only cartridges using mapper 0, 1, 2 and 3 can be read.
 The PPU background and sprite display is emulated.
 The GUI is created using [winit](https://github.com/rust-windowing/winit) and [pixels](https://github.com/parasyte/pixels), and displays the game screen.
 The first controller is emulated too (see controls).